mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step8.md

 Fortunately, HotChocolate has a good option to prevent overfetching.
 All you need for this is to apply an attribute.
 But because the queries you write during this workshop are meant to be usable as a reference afterward, you are creating a new method for this.

 Copy the following code to your query.
 The `UseProjection` attribute is all that you need to instruct HotChocolate to limit the fields that are requested from the database.
 This attribute does require you to return an `IQueryable`.
-And because of this return type, you can simply return the Orders from the context.
+And because of this return type, you can simply return the Orders from the context, without all the includes.

 ```csharp
 [UseProjection]